Jordan-Dennis/Miyake/To Do's.md

 # Plan
  - function to multithread solvers in batches (yet to come)
- - Chose a starting sample of 5 solvers and compare
  - write a function to compare the accuracy
+ - Let's get the basic plot going
- - I need to work out a way of selecting a minimum resolution of 31
+ - Also need to call multiple times to oget a measure of the speeed
- - I will use DataFrames do the manipulation and then save the file at the end.
-(Matrix{Float64}) is honestly looking good.
  - Thinking of refactoring so that all calls to user defined functions happen in main().
 I just like this style a little more. (more thought)
  - That fucking equilibrium